Stray/robotlegs-utilities-DeferredCommandQueue/README.md

 ## Why not just queue in the service?

 This allows you to queue across services, and to keep your queuing logic out of the service layer.

+## Are the Commands asynchronous?

+The queue is intended for Commands which call async services, but the Commands themselves are born-execute-die instantly, so they don't persist themselves in order to have an asynchronous life style.

 ## What's the support directory for? ##